"The Easy Way to Get Your Best UK Mortgage"

 Holiday Home Buyers (non-resident)

-Even if you are simply planning to buy a holiday home in Florida but won't be living there full-time, you should still be able to qualify for a US mortgage.
-You'll need to provide:
+Even if you are simply planning to buy a holiday home in the US but won’t be living there full-time, you should still be able to qualify for a US mortgage.
+You’ll need to provide:

 As long as you can meet the normal affordability criteria, you should be able to get a US mortgage while living in the UK.